 - 1 1/4 cups chicken stock

-Chop the stems into smaller pieces and rougly cut the leaves into large chunks.
+Chop the stems into smaller pieces and roughly cut the leaves into large chunks.
 Preheat your wok/ pot with 1 Tbsp cooking oil.
 Add in the mustard green pieces and cook until they are wilted, but not mushy and they will shrink in size too.
-Remove and set aside
+Remove and set aside.
+Discard the liquid

 Wipe the wok/pot clean, and then add 1 Tbsp of cooking oil.
 Saute garlic until fragrant.
 About 10 seconds.
 Add in mushrooms and dried shrimps and saute for another 1 minute until really fragrant